Carl Sagan: Personal life and beliefs

 Sagan was married three times.
 In 1957, he married biologist Lynn Margulis.
 The couple had two children, Jeremy and Dorion Sagan.
-According to Margulis, Sagan could be physically abusive and insisted she do the majority of the domestic duties.
+According to Margulis, Sagan left her to do the majority of the domestic duties, believing he was above them.
 Their marriage ended in 1964.
 Sagan married artist Linda Salzman in 1968 and they had a child together, Nick Sagan, and divorced in 1981.
 During these marriages, Carl Sagan focused heavily on his career, a factor which may have contributed to Sagan's first divorce.
 In 1981, Sagan married author Ann Druyan and they later had two children, Alexandra (known as Sasha) and Samuel Sagan.
 Carl Sagan and Druyan remained married until his death in 1996.